doclegal/solvare-datasource/replit.md

 This project is a web application designed to retrieve and process Dutch judicial rulings from the Rechtspraak.nl Open Data API.
 Its primary purpose is to extract full-text content, apply quality filters, and prepare this data for storage as vector records in Pinecone, enabling semantic search capabilities.
 The application focuses on ingesting cases with valid "Inhoudsindicatie" (official summaries) and uses a PostgreSQL database for duplicate tracking, ensuring data quality and preventing redundant processing across different namespaces.

 **ECLI Discovery Feature**: The system includes a modular web crawling feature that discovers ECLI numbers on external legal websites.
-Users provide URLs, the system crawls them (respecting robots.txt and implementing rate limiting), extracts ECLI patterns via regex, validates them against the Rechtspraak API, and automatically adds them to the processing pipeline with `alsoReadOn` metadata tracking source URLs.
+Users provide URLs, the system crawls them (respecting robots.txt and implementing rate limiting), extracts ECLI patterns via regex, validates them against the Rechtspraak API, and automatically adds them to the processing pipeline.

 ## User Preferences